middlec000/spa/README.md

-# Licensing
-Currently I have chosen to not license this repository.
-This means that no one besides myself has permission to copy, distribute, or modify this work.
-[More](https://choosealicense.com/no-permission/).

 # Project Overview
 ## Objective
 Predict the likelihood an individual will experience first-time homelessness based on their utility customer data.